whuosu/MathematicalModel_BJFU/README.md

-# Mathematical Model
+# mathematical model
-> My Mathematical Model Final Project From Beijing Forestry University
+> My mathematical model final project from Beijing Forestry University

 I finished a automatical Python script to acquire data of Covid-19 infected number in China mainland in tidy excel files and plot the graphy of tendency of the infeacted.